Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods

-Alternatively, to find evidence for individual hybridization events, summary methods analyze subsets of triples or quartets of taxa -- which is an intrinsically more scalable endeavor than the search in network space -- without any predetermination of the total of number of hybrids in the phylogeny \cite{phylog-approaches-review}.
-Despite these advantages, summary methods still require comparisons to each other in order to address questions of method accuracy.
-The hybrid detection methods compared in this simulation study (Table \ref{tab:summary}) are TICR \cite{TICR-original}, MSCquartets \cite{Allman-Singularities-and-Boundaries, mscquart}, HyDe \cite{hyde-paper}, Patterson's D-Statistic \cite{pattersonD}, also known as the ABBA-BABA test, as well as methods derived from the D-Statistic such as D$_p$ \cite{Dp} and D3 \cite{D3}.
-While TICR tests for how well a binary population tree fits the data, the D-Statistics, MSCquartets and HyDe are used to identify specific hybrid relationships within either quartets or triples of taxa.
 Here, we address questions of method accuracy and ideal use scenarios by testing these five summary methods against complex networks which depict gene flow events that differ in depth (timing), quantity (number of hybridization events: single vs. multiple), and proportion of genes transferred through the hybridization event (inheritance probability $\gamma$).
-We note that we are not treating hybridization events as continuous flow of genes over a period of time.
-Instead, we represent a hybridization event by a single arrow (see Figure \ref{fig:abba-baba}).
-The hybridization scenarios depicted also differ in terms of time consistency, a characteristic of reconstructed networks that, when violated, arises in the presence of incomplete sampling or ghost lineages \cite{phylo-networks-rice, Tricou2022, Pang2022}.
-Finally, we use hybridization detection methods to analyze published empirical data from the bee subfamily Nomiinae, a dataset complete with sequences, and proposed gene and species trees.
+We note that we are not treating hybridization events as continuous flow of genes over a period of time; instead, we treat each hybridization event as being instantaneous, representing it by a single arrow (see Figure \ref{fig:abba-baba}).
+The hybridization scenarios also differ in terms of time consistency, a characteristic of reconstructed networks that, when violated, arises in the presence of incomplete sampling or ghost lineages \cite{phylo-networks-rice, Tricou2022, Pang2022}.
+Finally, we use hybridization detection methods to analyze published empirical data from the bee subfamily Nomiinae, a dataset complete with sequences, and estimated gene and species trees.